4castRenewables/maelstrom-train/mlproject/README.md

 5. The results will be logged to an Experiment on the MLflow tracking server on Mantik.
 Set up a project in Mantik and create a new Experiment.
 Note its experiment Id, which will be needed in the submission command.
 For a step-by-step guide, refer to the Quickstart tutorial available [here](https://mantik-ai.gitlab.io/mantik/ui/quickstart.html).

-6. Update the `unicore-config-venv.yaml` file by specifying the `PreRunCommand` with the path to your virtual environment.
+6. Update the `unicore-config-venv.yaml` file by specifying the `PreRunCommandOnComputeNode` with the path to your virtual environment.

 <pre><code> PreRunCommandOnComputeNode: >
       module load Stages/2022 GCCcore/.11.2.0 NCCL/2.11.4-CUDA-11.5 Python/3.9.6;